 On September 7, 2018, the Commission issued an Order Scheduling Hearing, Requiring Filing of Testimony, Establishing Discovery Guidelines, and Requiring Public Notice.
-The Order established deadlines for the filing of petitions to intervene, intervenor testimony and exhibits, Company rebuttal testimony and exhibits, and required DENC to publish a customer notice.
+Pursuant to this Order, the Commission established deadlines for the filing of petitions to intervene, intervenor testimony and exhibits, Company rebuttal testimony and exhibits, and required DENC to publish a customer notice.
 The Commission scheduled a hearing to be held on Monday, November 5, 2018.